emurun/emurun/README.md

-- 👋 Hi, I’m @emurun
+- 👋 Hi, I’m Murun.
+ENFJ| Foodie | Grey's Anatomy Fan
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analytics and data science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning & ETL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting projects!
-- 📫 How to reach me ...
+- 📫 Reach me via themurun@gmail.com and 510-984-8036.

 <!---
 emurun/emurun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.